chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 If you answer `yes`, the setup wizard will start XL Deploy and show the URL where you can access it; for example, `http://localhost:4516`.
 Open this URL in a browser and log in with the username *admin* and the password that you provided during the setup process.

 **Tip:** For information about starting XL Deploy in the future, refer to [Start XL Deploy](/xl-deploy/how-to/start-xl-deploy.html).

+## Automatically install XL Deploy with default values

+You can automate the installation of XL Deploy with a set of default values that you save in a file.
+This is useful, for example, when setting up XL Deploy using a tool such as Puppet or Ansible.

+To install XL Deploy, use the following commands:

+    bin/run.sh -setup -reinitialize -force -setup-defaults /path/to/deployit.conf

+Where the `deployit.conf` file contains the installation values that you want to use.

 ## Install the XL Deploy CLI